Disvster/stowy/README.md

 lrwxrwxrwx  [...] nvim -> ../stowy/neovim/.config/nvim
 ```
 In this example, whenever I edit/add/remove any file under `~/stowy/neovim/.config/nvim` (or it's symlink under `~/.config/nvim/`) the changes will always affect the symlink (or vice versa).

+Having a repo like this and the `stow` command makes it super easy to sync all your config files if you use different enviroments simultaneously (like home pc and school/work pc), or if you're distro hopping and want to quickly set-up the configs for your packages.

 Refer to ['this website'](https://www.gnu.org/software/stow/) if you have doubts.